 - Screen Name: is a field to enter a name for the channel and screen.
-This name is used in all following communication and as title bar on the output screen - Screen Alias: if a name is entered it's displayed on screen instead of the name. - Name permanent: enables or disables displaying of the name on-screen - Border enable: enables or disables the border of a window - Border Color: a click opens a file to select the color of the window bar; which displays the name and the grids. - Border width: defines the width of the border. - Aspect-Ratio-locked: uncheck this item if the input can be resize without aspect-ratio locked. - Font/ Font Size/ Font Color/ Position H/ Position V: are related to the name as displayed on screen and allows changing its font, the size, the color and the position.
+This name is used in all following communication and as title bar on the output screen. - Screen Alias: if a name is entered it's displayed on screen instead of the name.

+- Name permanent: enables or disables displaying of the name on-screen - Border enable: enables or disables the border of a window - Border Color: a click opens a file to select the color of the window bar; which displays the name and the grids. - Border width: defines the width of the border. - Font/ Font Size/ Font Color/ Position H/ Position V: are related to the name as displayed on screen and allows changing its font, the size, the color and the position.

-3.4.3.1 Screen 2
+3.4.3.1 Screen 2 to 4